DrFate09/qidi_plus4_klipper/README.md

 **ALSO NOTE: YOUR OEM SCREEN AND QIDI BOX WILL NOT WORK AFTER FOLLOWING THESE STEPS**

+*EDIT: Compatible with QIDI Box if you use the BunnyBox modification of Happy Hare (as of 3/24/26)*

 You can opt to replace the screen and move to a KlipperScreen setup to get a functioning display.

 ---